mike-lei/Lunar-Lander-with-Level-Editor/README.md

 The game also has a level editor: the player can edit the terrain, the position of the landing area and the initial position of the spaceship by dragging them.
 The level editor supports undo/redo feature.

+## Main Interface

+Status Bar -

+1) Fuel - It reduces whenever players press W/A/S/D, when it reaches 0, the spaceship is out of control and starts to fall.
+2) Speed - Green font when the speed is safe for landing.
+3) Paused - Players can press SPACE to pause or resume the game.
+4) LANDED/CRASH - Displayed when the spaceship safely lands on the pad or crashes.

+Play Area -

+Where players play this game.

+Level Editor -

+Only available when the game is paused.
+It can change everything in the play area.

+## Level Editor

+There is a level editor with undo/redo feature in this game.
+Players can simply drag the terrain, spaceship and landing pad to change the difficulty.
+The change is reflected on the game area immediately.

+## Successfully Landed

+If the spaceship touches the landing pad with a small velocity, the status bar displays a "LANDED".
+Players can press SPACE to restart the game.